 11:15 – Keynote workshop

-LEADER DEVELOPMENT for GLOBAL BUSINESS in the coming DIGITAL ERA
+LEADER DEVELOPMENT for the DIGITAL ERA

-4 MAJOR ACTIONS REQUIRED PERFORMANCE EXCELLENCE
+4 MAJOR ACTIONS REQUIRED TO ACHIEVE PERFORMANCE EXCELLENCE

+MORE ABOUT: His deep background and crystal-clear insight comes from many years in C-level Global Human Resources with Colgate-Palmolive where he was Global HR executive overseeing 60 countries.
+He currently is also a Trustee of a major university.
+Philip Berry was also CHRO of the Clinton Foundation.
 All of that deep experience and combines now with the past few years as an executive coach and consultant to business leadership, providing clients with keen insight.

 The focus of his practice is to enable individuals, team and organizations to transition into increased levels of effectiveness and impact from their current situation .